kowndinyas/angularjs/stories-universal-rendering.md

 Then, remove the `"polyfills"` key - those aren't needed on the server, and adjust `"main"`, and `"tsconfig"` to point to the files you wrote in step 2.
 Finally, adjust `"outDir"` to a new location (this example uses `dist-server`).

+This file does not support comments, so you'll need to remove them if you copy the code below.

 ### .angular-cli.json:

 ```javascript